ankidroid/Anki-Android/FAQ.md

 0. A sample deck (.apkg file) exported from Anki Desktop including *one card* that reproduces the issue you're having
 0. The name and a link to the font that you are trying to use
 0. The result of each step in the above process, preferably with some screenshots

+### TTS / Text-to-speech is not speaking!

+In AnkiDroid 2.9 we migrated AnkiDroid to the new Android System APIs for text-to-speech.
+Some users have found that with this change their text to speech is no longer speaking.
+This is a problem with the general system TTS on the device, not with AnkiDroid

+Make sure it is working in general first: System Preferences -> Languages & Input -> Text-to-speech output -> Play (to run a test)

+Some users have found that uninstalling updates to the TTS engine can work: System Preferences -> Apps & Notifications -> Google Text-to-speech Engine -> options menu -> Uninstall updates

+Some users have found that re-downloading the TTS packages for their language works for them: System Preferences -> System -> Languages & Input -> Text-to-speech output -> Preferred engine settings -> install voice data -> choose the affected voice -> delete it, re-download it

 # Advanced formatting tips
 The [formatting wiki page](https://github.com/ankidroid/Anki-Android/wiki/Advanced-formatting) gives examples of how to achieve advanced flashcard formatting such as: